EnzymeML/enzymeml-specifications/docs/usage.md

 ## FAQ

+??? question "Is EnzymeML a database?"
+    No. EnzymeML is an exchange format.
+But the EnzymeML Data Model can be used as a blueprint to setup a local data base.

 ??? question "How to define a solvent or buffer"
     A solvent or buffer in a reaction can be defined in two ways.
 Either it is treated as a single `SmallMolecule` from a simplified perspective, or all `SmallMolecule` components of the buffer are defined separately and grouped together as a `Complex`.